Reading Abbey: Hospitium

 The abbey's hospitium, or dormitory for pilgrims, also survives.
 Known as the Hospitium of St. John and founded in 1189, the surviving building is the main building of a larger range of buildings that could accommodate 400 people.
 Much of the remainder of this range of buildings was located where Reading Town Hall now stands.
 Today the surviving building occupies a rather isolated site, with no direct street access.
 It abuts the main concert hall of Reading Town Hall to the west, and the south of the building opens directly onto the churchyard of St Laurence's Church.
 The building is surrounded to the north and east by a modern office development, with a small intermediate courtyard.

 Abbey Mill and Holy Brook

-Some remains of the former Abbey Mill are visible alongside the Holy Brook at the south of the abbey site.
+Some remains of the former Abbey Mill are visible alongside the Holy Brook at the south of the abbey site; they consist of a ruined former watermill on the Holy Brook, a channel of the River Kennet.
+The ruins are grade II listed.
+It is situated just to the south of the ruins of the Abbey itself.
 The water mill originally belonged to Reading Abbey, whose monks are believed to have created the Holy Brook as a water supply to this and other mills owned by them and to the abbey's fish ponds.

+The mill was built straddling the Holy Brook which marked the southern boundary of the monastic enclosure.
+It continued to grind corn into the 1950s.
+Today, all that remains is a section of wall, pierced by three arches.
+The wall is built of flint with caen stone ashlar dressings and brick filling.
+The two side arches are round headed, whilst the centre arch over the Holy Brook is larger and pointed.

 The Holy Brook is a 6 mi long, largely artificial, watercourse which flows out of the River Kennet near the village of Theale, passes just to the south of the Abbey, and returns to its parent river just downstream of the Abbey Mill.